publiccodeyml/publiccode.yml/docs/standard/schema.core.rst

 This key explicitly includes certain countries in the intended audience, i.e. the software explicitly claims compliance with specific processes, technologies or laws.
-All countries are specified using lowercase (*deprecated*) or uppercase ISO 3166-1 alpha-2 two-letter country codes.
+All countries are specified using uppercase ISO 3166-1 alpha-2 two-letter country codes.

 Key ``intendedAudience/unsupportedCountries``
 '''''''''''''''''''''''''''''''''''''''''''''